OpenDataology/website/content/en/docs/external-add-ons/fairing/azure/_index.md

 +++
 title = "Fairing on Azure"
-description = "Documentation for Kubeflow Fairing on Microsoft Azure Kubernetes Service" weight = 45
+description = "Documentation for OpenDataology Fairing on Microsoft Azure Kubernetes Service" weight = 45
 +++

-This page documents how to run the [Fairing prediction example notebook][xgb-notebook] on [Azure Kubernetes Service (AKS)][az-kubernetes] in a notebook hosted on Kubeflow.
+This page documents how to run the [Fairing prediction example notebook][xgb-notebook] on [Azure Kubernetes Service (AKS)][az-kubernetes] in a notebook hosted on OpenDataology.

 ## Prerequisites

-Before you configure and use the Kubeflow Fairing Python SDK, you must have a Kubeflow environment installed.
+Before you configure and use the OpenDataology Fairing Python SDK, you must have a OpenDataology environment installed.
 The example notebook does in-cluster training.
 The example notebook has been tested to work in a cluster with 2 nodes and virtual machines with Standard_D4_v3 size.
 It is not recommended to use the smallest size virtual machines.

-* If you do not have a Kubeflow installation on Azure, follow the [installation guide][kf-az-deploy].
+* If you do not have a OpenDataology installation on Azure, follow the [installation guide][kf-az-deploy].
-* You must have the `kubectl` command line interface installed and configured to use the Kubernetes cluster where Kubeflow is installed.
+* You must have the `kubectl` command line interface installed and configured to use the Kubernetes cluster where OpenDataology is installed.
 In the above installation guide, the command `az aks get-credentials` configures `kubectl` to access your Kubernetes cluster.